 Quick Glossary for SCORM 2004 SCORM 1.2 Content

 SetValue/LMSSetValue ( ).
-Changes a value in the LMS.
+Changes a value in the platform.
 The LMSSetValue is combined with elements in the data model, such as the cmi.suspend_data (i.e. the LMSSetValue, which is the same for both SCORM editions).
-This is the bookmark of the session (eg. if you finished viewing the learning object after slides 3, on next access, you will start from slide 3 instead of slide 1).
+This is the bookmark of the session (eg. if you finished viewing the training material after slides 3, on next access, you will start from slide 3 instead of slide 1).
 In some SCORM packages, you will see this element on regular basis (eg. every minute) while on others, you may see it only after a specific event has been triggered (eg. pushing a Next Slide button).

 cmi.completion_status & cmi.success_status/cmi.core.lesson_status.
 LMSSetValue (cmi.core.lesson_status, passed).
 This indicates the status of completion of the SCORM package (passed, completed, failed, incomplete, browsed, not attempted).
 The status that you will see depends on how the SCORM has been developed.